-This course presents essential information, systems, concepts, and practices required to manage a modern organization.
-Topics focus on how Information Systems are causing changes in the organization and the operation of businesses and how information systems can increase the competitiveness of a business.
-Prerequisites: (BUS 101 or IET 141) and (CIS 107 or IET 150) and (MGT 212 or IET 242 or OMT 100).
+This course covers essential information systems concepts and practices required to manage a modern organization.
+Emphasis is placed on how information systems are causing changes in the organization and the operations of businesses and how information systems can increase the competitiveness of a business.
+Pre-requisite: CIS 107 and BUS 101 and MGT 212

-Principles of Marketing
+MKT212 Principles of Marketing

 This course surveys marketing principles with an emphasis on how they affect both consumer and industrial buying behaviors.
 Topics include marketing mix, pricing techniques under various market conditions, effect of supply and demand, channels of distribution, marketing research, brand policy, and government regulation of marketing.
-Prerequisites: (((Test score or RDG 120) and (Test score or ENG 121 or higher)) or Test Score or ENG 101 or higher) and (Test score or MAT 015 or higher) and (BUS 101 or HRI 101 or ENT 101 or COM 140)
+Pre-requisites: (((Test score or RDG 120) and (Test score or ENG 121 or higher)) or Test Score or ENG 101 or higher) and (Test score or MAT 015 or higher) and (BUS 101 or HRI 101 or ENT 101 or COM 140)

-Problems in Marketing
+MKT213 Problems in Marketing